Jared284/security-portfolio/labs/home-lab/01-architecture/README.md

 # Lab Architecture

+## Overview

-This document describes the system design, trust boundaries, and security controls for the Linux home lab used to simulate SOC-style detection and response workflows.
+This document describes the architecture of a Linux-based detection engineering lab designed to simulate SOC-style monitoring, brute-force detection, and automated response workflows.

+The environment focuses on **SSH authentication telemetry**, allowing controlled attack simulation and defensive detection development.

 ---

 ## Host Environment

-- \*\*Host OS:\*\* Windows 11
+- **Host OS:** Windows 11

-- \*\*Virtualization Platform:\*\* Oracle VirtualBox
+- **Virtualization Platform:** Oracle VirtualBox

+The host machine acts as the **administrative control point** and the **attack simulation source**.

 ---

 ## Guest Environment

-- \*\*Guest OS:\*\* Ubuntu Server 24.04 LTS
+- **Guest OS:** Ubuntu Server 24.04 LTS

-- \*\*Role:\*\* Central log source and detection host
+- **Role:** Log generation, detection engine, and automated response system

+The Ubuntu server functions as the **central log source and detection host**, monitoring authentication activity and enforcing automated security responses.

 ---

 ## Network Architecture

-- \*\*Network Mode:\*\* Host-only networking
+- **Network Mode:** Host-only networking

-- \*\*Guest IP Address:\*\* `192.168.56.101`
+- **Guest IP Address:** 192.168.56.101

-- \*\*Exposed Services:\*\*
+### Exposed Services

-&nbsp; - SSH (`tcp/22`) accessible \*\*only from the host system\*\*
+- SSH (TCP/22) — accessible only from the host machine

+This configuration restricts network access to the local virtualization host and prevents exposure to external networks.

 ---

 ## Trust Boundaries

-- The guest system is fully isolated from the external internet
+The guest system is fully isolated from external networks.

-- Only the host machine is permitted to initiate SSH connections
+Only the Windows host is permitted to initiate SSH connections.

-- No inbound access from untrusted networks is allowed

-This isolation ensures all observed authentication activity is either:
+All authentication activity observed in the lab environment originates from either:

-- Legitimate administrative access, or
+- legitimate administrative access

-- Controlled attack simulation originating from the host
+- controlled attack simulation from the host system

+This isolation allows detection logic to be tested without interference from external traffic.

 ---

 ## Security Controls

-- `fail2ban` deployed on the Ubuntu Server
+fail2ban is deployed on the Ubuntu server to monitor authentication activity and enforce automated mitigation.

+Security mechanisms include:

-- `sshd` jail enabled and monitoring authentication logs
+- sshd jail monitoring authentication logs

-- Threshold-based IP banning enforced automatically
+- threshold-based banning of repeated failed login attempts

-- Firewall rules dynamically updated to block offending source IPs
+- automated firewall rule updates to block offending IP addresses

 ---

 ## Threat Model

-This lab is designed to detect and respond to:
+This lab simulates common authentication attacks against SSH services.

+Detection logic focuses on identifying:

 - SSH brute-force authentication attempts

-- Repeated failed login activity from a single source IP
+- repeated failed login attempts from a single source IP

-- Automated credential probing against non-existent users
+- automated credential probing against non-existent users

-The architecture intentionally limits attack surface to focus on \*\*detection logic and response behavior\*\*, rather than perimeter defense complexity.
+The architecture intentionally limits attack surface to emphasize **detection and response behavior** rather than perimeter defense.

-## Setup and Build Decisions

-### Environment
-- **Host OS:** Windows 11
-- **Hypervisor:** Oracle VirtualBox
-- **Guest OS:** Ubuntu Server 24.04 LTS (amd64)
-- **Purpose:** Simulate a SOC-style Linux environment for SSH log analysis and detection engineering

-### Networking Design
-- The lab uses a **host-only network adapter** to restrict SSH access to the Windows host
-- This enforces an isolated trust boundary and prevents unsolicited external access
+---

+## Deployment Considerations

+During initial setup, outbound internet connectivity was required for package installation.

-- A **temporary NAT adapter** was added to allow outbound connectivity for package installation
+A temporary NAT adapter was added to allow `apt` operations and system updates.

-Initial setup attempts failed due to lack of outbound connectivity, which prevented `apt` operations.
-This was resolved by introducing NAT for updates while preserving host-only access for SSH testing.

-### Services Enabled
-- OpenSSH Server (sshd)
-- fail2ban for automated SSH brute-force mitigation
-- systemd backend configured for log monitoring on Ubuntu 24.04
+Once dependencies were installed, the environment returned to a host-only networking configuration to maintain isolation.

+---

-### Design Constraints and Lessons
+## Key Design Lessons

-- Detection logic depends on correct network reachability
+- Detection logic depends on reliable network connectivity
-- Security controls can silently fail if traffic never reaches the host
+- Security controls cannot operate if attack traffic never reaches the monitored system
-- Isolation must be balanced with operational needs such as updates and telemetry
+- Isolation must be balanced with operational requirements such as package installation and telemetry collection